fkryakbar/etask/README.md

 ## Key Features:

 - Task Management: Effortlessly create, organize, and prioritize your tasks.
 Keep track of your to-dos, set due dates, and never miss an important deadline again.
-- Schedule Management: Plan your day effectively with eTask's intuitive scheduling feature.
+- Weekly Plan: Plan your day effectively with eTask's intuitive scheduling feature.
 Arrange tasks, meetings, and events to optimize your time.
-- Pomodoro Technique: Boost your productivity with the Pomodoro technique built right into the app.
+- Pomodoro Clock: Boost your productivity with the Pomodoro technique built right into the app.
 Stay focused, work efficiently, and take regular breaks to maintain peak performance.
-- Notes: Capture your ideas, thoughts, and important information in one place.
+- Memo: Capture your ideas, thoughts, and important information in one place.
 Create and manage notes easily, ensuring you never lose valuable insights.

 ## Getting Started